katharina-schulze/SusI-Documentation/docs/index.md

 - Support of the following Programming Languages:
     - C
     - ...
+- Execute
+    - Docker-Containers
+    - ...
-- Displaying the following File-Types:
+- Displaying the following File-Types in the Result:
     - VTU & VTK
     - CSV
     - PNG
     - ViPLab Graphics Formats
+- Specify whether a certain File-Type should be displayed in the Result
 - Configure Parameters using GUI-Elements, like
     - Checkboxes
     - Radio Buttons